-Design an engagement strategy to enable low-access countries to mobilize sector level investment financing on the scale required, and sustained over the next 15 years, 2015-2030.
+Design an engagement strategy to enable low-access countries to mobilize sector level investment financing on the scale required, and sustained over the next 15 years, 2015&ndash 2030.
 Specifically, design an investment financing platform led by the government to crowd-in necessary financial resources from both public and private sources well beyond what would be possible with the Bank Group's own contributions under conventional project and transaction modes of operation.
 In this effort, IBRD, IDA, IFC, and MIGA should draw upon their strengths and expertise in generation and in T&D, respectively, and tailor syndication mechanisms, differentiated as appropriate for generation investments financing, and otherwise for transmission and distribution investments.

 The Bank's sector-wide programs in Rwanda and Kenya show the scope for syndicating financial resources far beyond a project-by-project approach.
 In both these countries, development partners (multilateral banks, donors, and private sector) have made significant financing commitments that go far beyond what might have been achieved by a project by-project approach.
 In this context, Bank Group cooperation needs to go beyond joint projects, and involves equal engagement by WB, IFC and MIGA from the beginning, particularly in supporting low-access countries in raising more resources to move towards universal access within 15 years.
 Several strengths and promising trends can be built upon.
 Among them are IFC's experience and strength in building electricity generation capacity and its potential for promoting public-private partnerships.
 The World Bank, meanwhile, has been contributed extensively in T&D over the past 15 years.
 MIGA has built valuable experience in providing critical risk mitigation comfort through its